|

 62. dyspepsia

-a disorder of digestive function characterized by discomfort or heartburn or nausea
+a digestive disorder characterized by heartburn or nausea

 63. courtly